The Day That I Die - Lewis Capaldi Memorial Lyric Change

 What Changed

-The modification is subtle but profound.
+One word.
 In the first verse, where Capaldi sings "Tell my friends that it's alright," the custom version sings "Tell my children that it's alright."
-That single change redirects the entire emotional weight of the song.
-It transforms a general farewell into a specific message from a parent to their children.
+Same syllable count, same stress pattern, so the vocal flow stays intact.

 Listen & Compare